 The School of American Ballet’s training is designed for dedicated, focused students who show age-appropriate aptitude and physical development suited to the demands of classical training at all levels of development.
 The curriculum spans beginning instruction for 6 year olds through highly advanced courses designed to launch the nation’s most talented students into professional careers.
 The progressively exacting syllabus provides a complete education in classical ballet as refined by George Balanchine and legendary faculty members who have handed down elements of the Russian, English and Danish classical ballet traditions to today’s teachers.
 Dedicated boys-only classes are offered at Children’s, Intermediate, and Advanced Divisions and accomplished musicians provide live piano accompaniment for all classes school-wide.
 As students progress, the ballet curriculum is supplemented with complementary offerings and performing opportunities that help to develop a complete dancer.
 After successfully auditioning and enrolling, students are evaluated on a continual basis and advancement is contingent upon the ongoing demonstration of progress and professional potential.

 The Preparatory Division enrolls 6 and 7 year olds who are either new to ballet or who have taken creative movement and beginning ballet classes elsewhere.
 The Preparatory curriculum focuses on the basic elements of ballet technique and nurtures the discipline that focused ballet training demands.
 In two 1-hour ballet technique classes per week, students experience the fundamental components of a ballet class—barre and center work—and learn characteristics essential to success in ballet, including respect for teachers and classmates, self control, persistence and patience.
 Progression from the Preparatory Division to the Children’s Division is not automatic.
-Students must demonstrate a sufficient level of interest, focus, and concentration to advance to the next level of training.
+Students must demonstrate a sufficient level of interest, focus, and technical progress to advance to the next level of training.
 While re-enrollment decisions operate on an annual cycle, on rare occasions Preparatory Division students may be asked to depart the School mid-year should they fail to demonstrate sufficient maturity or behave in a way that is counterproductive to the overall progress of the class.
 Parents of Preparatory Division students are invited to observe their children in class at the end of the Winter Term.